 Demands of the sport

 Because of its constant whole-body activity, squash is a sport that demands a high level of aerobic fitness.
 In a typical game, you will be working at about 80% of your maximum heart rate as you pounce from corner to corner and back to the 'T' for the next shot.
 Although the distance travelled in each movement is short and explosive, the continuous nature of the rallies with recovery periods in between means that the energy supply comes from aerobic metabolism.

 This does not mean that you have to run hundreds of miles in training because there are other fitness demands in the game as well.
 It is important to have speed in order to be able to pick up your opponent's craftiest backhand drop shot and get back in position after your reply.
 Anaerobic endurance is also an essential fitness requirement.
 During long, heart-bursting rallies, the ability to keep going at high intensity is critical, and this relies on solid local muscular endurance, particularly in the legs.

 Muscular strength is important for both the lower and upper body.
 Strong legs contribute to anaerobic fitness, while strong arms, chest and back help with racket speed and power.
-Toning of the muscles in the back, abdominals and legs will also enhance good posture on court.
-It is also essential to have a full range of movements in the muscles you are using, since agility is vital in a game with so many rapid shifts of direction.
+Toning of the muscles in the back, abdominals and legs will also enhance good posture on the court.
+It is also essential to have a full range of movements in the muscles you are using since agility is vital in a game with so many rapid shifts of direction.
 This means that sound flexibility is crucial not only to a match performance but also in helping prevent injury.

 Phases of training